 The minor in Journalism provides students in business, public affairs, and liberal arts with a range of courses to strengthen their writing and communications skills.
 This minor is particularly recommended for students preparing for careers in media, law, business, politics, and with nonprofit organizations.
+Students should note that many of the 4000-level capstone courses have prerequisites.
+In choosing 3000-level courses, students should keep in mind that capstone course, so as to meet its prerequisite requirements.

-To fulfill the College-wide requirement for the Tier III minor with a concentration in journalism, students are required to complete a minimum of nine credits, including two courses at the 3000 level or above and one course at the 4000- or above, drawn from the curriculum of the Department of Journalism and the Writing Professions.
-All journalism courses at the 4000-level or above, except for the Media Internship (JRN 5050, 5051 or 5052), may serve as the capstone course.
+To fulfill the liberal arts minor with a concentration in journalism, students are required to complete a minimum of nine credits, including two courses at the 3000-level or above and one course at the 4000- or above, drawn from the curriculum of the Department of Journalism and the Writing Professions.
+All journalism courses at the 4000-level or above, except for the Media Internship (JRN 5050, JRN 5051, or JRN 5052), may serve as the capstone course.